ikostrikov/pytorch-a3c/README.md

 I highly recommend to check a sychronous version and other algorithms: [pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr).

+In my experience, A2C works better than A3C and ACKTR is better then both of them.
+Moreover, PPO is a great algorithm for continuous control.
+Thus, I recommend to try A2C/PPO/ACKTR first and use A3C only if you need it specifically for some reasons.

 ## Contributions

 Contributions are very welcome.
 If you know how to make this code better, don't hesitate to send a pull request.